 Severe hypersensitivity reactions may occur with IGIV products, including GAMUNEX-C. In case of hypersensitivity, discontinue GAMUNEX-C infusion immediately and institute appropriate treatment.
-Medications such as epinephrine should be available for immediate treatment of acute hypersensitivity reaction.
+Have medications such as epinephrine available for immediate treatment of acute hypersensitivity reaction.

 Aseptic Meningitis Syndrome (AMS)

 AMS may occur infrequently with IGIV treatment, including GAMUNEX-C. Discontinuation of IGIV treatment has resulted in remission of AMS within several days without sequelae.
 The syndrome usually begins within several hours to two days following IGIV treatment.
 AMS is characterized by the following symptoms and signs: severe headache, nuchal rigidity, drowsiness, fever, photophobia, painful eye movements, nausea and vomiting.
 Cerebrospinal fluid (CSF) studies are frequently positive with pleocytosis up to several thousand cells per cu mm, predominantly from the granulocytic series, and with elevated protein levels up to several hundred mg/dL, but negative culture results.
 Conduct a thorough neurological examination on patients exhibiting such symptoms and signs including CSF studies, to rule out other causes of meningitis.
 AMS may occur more frequently in association with high doses (2 g/kg) and/or rapid infusion of IGIV.